 Kent Youth County Council elections

 The 2019/20 election will be held between 11 and 24 November 2019.
-Registration to stand as a candidate or to register your school or youth organisation as a polling station will open and available online in July 2019.
+Registration to stand as a candidate or to register your school or youth organisation as a polling station opened on 19 July 2019 and closed at 4pm on 15 October 2019.

 Stand as a candidate